 You might know of somebody super sensitive.
+Or somebody on the Autistic Spectrum.
 It might be you, a friend or a colleague.
+Maybe you’re a caregiver or parent.
 I will share my

 16 best coping tips so that you can pass them on….every act of kindness comes back to you, somehow, some day.

 Aspergers, Aspies, High Functioning Autistics and HSP

 For Aspies and HSP (Highly Sensitive Persons) and High Functioning Autistics, the safest and most calming place is the oasis we create in our homes…choosing the scents, colours and textures that make us feel calm and happy.

 It’s a place where we can control volume, temperature, humidity, smells and the pace of life.
 Often we have a pet that gives us much needed animal therapy simply because animals are so much easier to understand.

 Highly Sensitive People feel their (dis)stress in more intense ways, and can suffer feeling worn out from things other people find uplifting, even a simple social chat can deplete our energy.
 We need to escape to a quiet and empty space to recover and digest.
 I often forget that an exciting cake and coffee outing, feels amazing and fun but afterwards my energies crash.
 I need to regroup, to get back to ‘normal’.
 Even a good trip out, is extremely tiring.
 Something Neurotypicals don’t understand.